 When you walk into your local hobby shop one thing becomes abundantly clear, the market for tabletop games, and trading card games is heavily saturated.
-There are hundreds of games, from all genres, with varying degree of difficulty, depth of story, and rule complexity.
+There are hundreds of games, from all genres, with varying degrees of difficulty, depth of story, and rule complexity.
 As with all products, some of these games just don’t manage to gather a strong following, and others are dropped due to their creators moving on to new projects.
-Top notch games are not immune to death though, and over the years several have faded into non-existence despite being amazing games.
-Here are four games which have met their end, but really need to make a comeback.
+Top-notch games are not immune to death though, and over the years several have faded into non-existence despite being amazing games.
+Here are four games that have met their end, but really need to make a comeback.

 Battlefleet Gothic is a tabletop game launched in 1999 which takes place in the Warhammer 40,000 Universe.
 Lorewise the game takes place during the 12th Black Crusade lead by Abbadon the Despoiler into the “Gothic” sector of Imperium space.
 The initial release of the game only represented four playable factions; The Imperial Navy, Chaos, Ork Pirates, and Eldar Pirates.
 Later additions to the game would introduce other major factions within the universe such as the Tau Empire, Craftworld Eldar, and Space Marines.

 Unlike most other Games-Workshop games, Battlefleet Gothic takes place entirely in the vacuum of space.
 The focus of the game is ship to ship engagements, represented through the use of 2cm-10cm long models.
 The game moves across four phases; Movement, Shooting, Ordnance, and End Phase, advance rules also allowed for special actions such as boarding enemy ships and using one’s own ships as battering rams.
 The game gathered some popularity, with models being available from both Game’s Workshop, and Forge World.
 Unfortunately, the game came to an end in 2013, with remaining stocks being allowed to sell out, and no new models or rule sets being created.